wongjiahau/Pineapple/specification/Variables.md

 ## How to specify type?
 You can also specify type when declaring a variable by using colon (`:`) .
 It's just like Typescript.
 ```
-let x: number = 2
+let x: Number = 2
-let y: number = "123" # Error
+let y: Number = "123" # Error
 ```

 ## Naming Rules
 - All variable names must consist of only alphanumeric characters or `$` sign.
-- A variable name must not start with a number.
+- A variable name must not start with a Number.
 - A variable name cannot contain any symbol other than `$`.

 Thus, the only naming convention allowed is `camelCase`.